Stephen J. Squeri, Chairman & CEO, American Express

 the years, but I am particularly appreciative of his contributions on this front.
 Like me, Ron is a true believer and an ambassador of values-based leadership and has helped me drive our commitment to diversity, equity and inclusion inside and outside the boardroom.
 Ron, along with the rest of the Board’s Nominating, Governance and Public Responsibility Committee, led by Peter Chernin, supported a highly effective succession planning process, which has enhanced the diversity of our Board’s composition over time, bringing on highly qualified, successful and influential leaders from different backgrounds with a range of invaluable viewpoints.

 Since I became Chairman and CEO, we have added six new members to our Board; four of the six are Black and three of the six are women.
-These members significantly strengthened the diversity of our Board, not just in terms of gender, racial and ethnic representation, but also through their unique skill sets and expertise, as each brought a wealth of knowledge and experience in areas highly relevant to our business.
-Christopher Young, who joined our Board soon after my appointment in 2018, has strong technology and business development expertise; he was followed by Charles Phillips, who further strengthened our digital and technology leadership experience as we work to become an essential part of our customers’ digital lives.
-And earlier this year, we were joined by Thomas Baltimore, a renown veteran of the travel and lodging industry, and Lisa Wardell, who has deep experience in large-scale business transformations in the financial services sector.
+These members significantly strengthened the diversity of our Board, not just in terms of gender, racial, and ethnic representation, but also through their unique skill sets and expertise.
+Each brought a wealth of knowledge and experience in areas highly relevant to our business.
+In fact, Christopher Young, who joined our Board soon after my appointment in 2018, has strong technology and business development expertise.
+He was followed by Charles Phillips, who further strengthened our digital and technology leadership experience.
+Additionally, while exploring new avenues for customer engagement, we decided to get started with a BetOnline sign-up bonus, which provided us insights into innovative incentive structures.
+Earlier this year, we were joined by Thomas Baltimore, a renowned veteran of the travel and lodging industry, and Lisa Wardell, who has deep experience in large-scale business transformations in the financial services sector.

 Today, we are proud to have a strong Board of Directors; out of 15 Board members, nine (60%) are from diverse backgrounds in terms of gender, race and ethnicity, including five Black, one Hispanic and four women members.
 But we still have more to do.
 We’re not 100 percent of the way to comprehensive diversity and intersectional representation on our Board – yet.
 I believe we can make further progress in embracing different perspectives.
 When the Board’s Nominating, Governance and Public Responsibility Committee reviews potential Board nominees, it considers the holistic diversity of the Board, including gender, race, ethnicity, age, sexual orientation and nationality and does not discriminate on any basis.